you have located

 costs and experience vary.
 There are those on the less expensive end of

-two to four people with a truck, up to the executive level of packing
+system, consisting of two to four people with a truck, up to the executive level of packing and using a

 Most moving companies